steven-freed/freedactive/README.md

 ```

 ## API
 ### Strings
-Strings in Freedactive are like normal ES5 js strings (single and double quotes).
+Strings in Freedactive are like normal ES5 strings (single and double quotes).
 To overcome the messy string interpolation of ES5, Freedactive extends the String
 prototype by adding the 'cash' method to allow for ES6 backtick *like* string
 interpolation.
 The cash function also relieves you from needing to escape quotes
-if using them in variables.\
+if using them in variables.

 ```js
 // example
 var freedactive = "Freedactive";